3DPrintDemon/CanBus_Troubleshooting/README.md

 ## Canbus TIP:

-This command can also be used as a diagnostic tool when the printer is showing a `unable to connect` error if you already have the node's UUID in the system but its not working & you get the red error screens.
+The command above can also be used as a diagnostic tool when the printer is showing a `unable to connect` error if you already have the node's UUID in the system but its not working & you get the red error screens.

 Comment out one UUID in your .cfg files at a time to unassign a node.
 If the node is correctly configured & has a good connection it will now appear in the `Found canbus_uuid` report statement by using the above command.
 If not it wont appear in the return & no unassigned nodes will be visible.